peschee/web-boilerplate/README.md

 ![Ingredients of the web boilerplate](https://mzdr.github.io/web-boilerplate/ingredients.png)

-Simple, fast and lightweight web boilerplate serving as my basis for developing webapps and websites.
-By default you'll get the following features:
+Simple, fast and lightweight web boilerplate serving as our basis for developing webapps and websites.
+You'll get the following features:

-- Bundling of JavaScript by [browserify](http://browserify.org/)
+- Bundling of JavaScript with [browserify](http://browserify.org/)
 - Support of [ECMAScript 2015](http://www.ecma-international.org/publications/standards/Ecma-262.htm) (ES6) features which are transpiled by [Babel](https://babeljs.io/) (See [src/js](src/js) for a simple example)
 - Configurable linting with [ESLint](http://eslint.org/docs/user-guide/configuring)
 - Automatic SVG Sprite generation based on sub-directories